 HISTORY OF PRESIDENTS’ DAY

 During my lifetime, two American holidays got consolidated into one.
 In 1971, a day between both Lincoln’s Birthday on February 12 and Washington’s Birthday on February 22 became a single holiday, Presidents Day — alternately spelled President’s Day or Presidents’ Day — to be observed on the third Monday in February, to honor all the past presidents of the United States.
-When I was young both Washington’s and Lincoln’s pictures were typically displayed prominently in school rooms.
+Both Washington’s and Lincoln’s pictures were typically displayed prominently in school rooms.
 School children in many states have felt cheated out of an extra day off of school ever since with the two Presidents’ birthdays being combined into one holiday.
 Is this a way of consolidating holidays for advertisers for “Presidents Day Sales?”
-Certainly some state and local governments observe it as Presidents Day.
+Certainly, some state and local governments observe it as Presidents Day.
 Nevertheless, Washington’s Birthday is still observed by U.S. Federal employees, though it rarely falls on Washington’s actual birthday.
 Lincoln’s Birthday is not a Federal holiday.

 It is rather for us to be here dedicated to the great task remaining before us that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion, that we here highly resolve that these dead shall not have died in vain, that this nation under God shall have a new birth of freedom, and that government of the people by the people for the people shall not perish from the earth.